Thurgau: Federal election results

 "*" indicates that the party was not on the ballot in this canton.

 Economy

 The canton of Thurgau is known for its agricultural produce.
 Particularly, apples, pears.
 The many orchards in the canton are mainly used for the production of cider.
 Wine is produced in the Thur valley.

-There is also industry in the canton of Thurgau.
+There is also industry in the canton of Thurgau (e.g. Stadler Rail in Bussnang).
 The main industries are printing, textiles and handicrafts.
 Small and middle-sized businesses are important for the cantonal economy.
 Many of these are concentrated around the capital.